Table of Contents

-When Can A Nevada Law Enforcement Officer Arrest a Person?
+When Can A Nevada Officer Arrest You?

 Request a Free Consultation

-- Violating an active protection order.
+- You violate an active protection order.

 State of Nevada DUI Laws

-A Nevada DUI lawyer studies in the complexities of Nevada courtroom systems can certainly influence the outcome on your behalf.
+A Nevada DUI lawyer knows the Nevada court system and can certainly influence the outcome on your behalf.

 Nevada Mugshot Laws & Penalties For First Offenders